Graphite drawing tools you need - Artist's Essentials

 Paper-media.jpg

-Yes, the paper media matters; especially the texture and weight of the paper when it comes to drawing detailed works whether commissioned or your other creations.
+The paper media matters; especially the texture and weight of the paper when it comes to drawing detailed works whether commissioned or your other creations.
 There are commercial papers available at art stores but anything that is between 30 to 80lb paper weight is not the best for detailed drawings as they would not be able to handle water-soluble mediums or solvent or embossing or even much use of eraser.
 So I recommend using paper weights at least above 80lbs.
 For texture, this may depend on your style.
 I tend to use softer texture on paper to give me more control over strokes and smoother shading.
 You may use bristol or mixed media paper if you like texture; and if you don't, use low texture graphite specific papers or watercolor hot press paper (quite smooth but expensive).
 Thicker paper is also reliable while packaging and shipping works.

 These are all the main tools that artists use on a daily basis for graphite drawing and commissions.
 In my experience, these tools have proven to be very reliable.
 I hope the above article is useful.
-For more articles, check out my full art blog here